Skip to content

 Step 6: Night-Long Power Supply

-Throughout the night, batteries steadily discharge, providing all household power needs.
-Consequently, battery sizing is critical—your battery bank must store enough energy to power your home through the entire nighttime period, plus account for cloudy days when solar production is reduced.
+Your battery bank must be sized to store enough energy to power your home throughout the entire nighttime period, and to account for cloudy days when solar production is reduced.

 Multi-Day and Seasonal Cycles